Hello! I’m Ben Beath.

 About me

 In 2009 I co-founded Loud&Clear, which I grew as Managing Director to become Australia’s largest independent digital agency before it was acquired by Avanade (an Accenture/Microsoft joint venture) in 2018.
 I continue to consult with enterprise clients, primarily focused on the disruptive potential of AI.
-I’m part of the team launching PlayFi, a blockchain + data storage protocol focused on bringing web3 primitives to mass-market gaming.
+I’m part of the team launching LIFT⚡️, a blockchain + data storage protocol focused on scaling AI Vision for real-time analytics.
 Previously, I was also the technical co-founder of FanHub (acquired 2021 by Genius Sports), Sidekicker (majority acquired by Seek.com), BoxSuite (acquired 2019 by Elmo) and PlayHQ, Australia’s largest community sports platform.
 I started active involvement in crypto in 2018, and was co-founder of BattleFlyDAO in 2021, a decentralized web3 gaming studio that has since launched three game modes.

 What else?